yashsahugtx/skype-docs/Skype/SDN/articles/understanding-skype-for-business-sdn-interface.md

 > [!IMPORTANT]
-> <P>The Skype for Business SDN Interface version 3.0 adds significant new functionality, as well as changes to the message format.
-It also fixes bugs in the previous release but provides backward compatibility so that its message format and semantics are fully compatible with the Lync SDN Interface 2.1.1.</P>
+> The Skype for Business SDN Interface version 3.0 adds significant new functionality, as well as changes to the message format.
+It also fixes bugs in the previous release but provides backward compatibility so that its message format and semantics are fully compatible with the Lync SDN Interface 2.1.1.